bookbinder/like-burning-incense/README.md

   This is helpful because the antiphons in the original project are followed by an unreferenced psalm tone.
 It is easier to find the right psalm tone when you know you are looking for--say, a tone with 3 beats in both lines.
+- the `scripts` directory contains scripts that were supposed to automate certain things
 - the `skel` director contains “skeleton” files, or templates when creating new antiphon or psalm files
 - `week1` contains Week 1 of the psalter, week2 contains Week 2, etc. There is
-  also a lytex file to build the score for the whole week.
+  also a lytex file to build the score for the whole week using `lilypond-book`.
+In the future, folders such as `Lent` or `Christmas` will be added.
 - the root directory contains a `Makefile` to facilitate building the project.
   It also has `lbi_defs.ily` which contains project-wide default settings.

 I’m a hobbyist so this is probably pretty hacky.
 A few things have made it easier.
 I use the editor Vim.
-If I want to work on, say, the first antiphon and psalm for Tuesday Evening Prayer, Week 3, then I need to open several files.
+If I want to work on, say, the first antiphon and psalm for Tuesday Evening Prayer, Week 3, then I need to open several files: organ scores for the antiphon and psalm, notes file for the antiphon, and text of the psalm for pointing.
 I wrote a function to handle that.
 So I enter `:Lbi C3-Vespers-1` and it opens the necessary files for editing.

 ```
 function!
 Lbi(office)